Common Sports Betting Mistakes

 This is precisely why you should never chase your losses.
 If you keep increasing your stakes and your bad run continues, you might just run out of money before you start getting the wins you need.
 It's important to stay disciplined and keep your stakes at a sensible level.
 This way you allow yourself time to turn the run around.

 This is a practice known as bankroll management, and it's a skill you absolutely have to master if you are going to be a successful bettor.
-You can find more information and advice on managing your bankroll in the following article.
+Here you can find more information and advice on managing your bankroll.

 Blaming Bad Luck